PickleBoard

 The Live Activity dismisses automatically about 30 seconds after the game-over moment, giving you time to glance at the final score before the system clears it.

-Home Screen Widget
+Home Screen sizes

-How to add
+How to add a Home Screen widget

 2. Tap the + button at the top-left.